Office of Emergency Management

 OEM also aligns its plans with several external plans including:

-The Metropolitan Washington Council of Governments Regional Emergency Coordination Plan (RECP) provides a structure where the NCR can collaborate on planning, communication, information sharing and coordination activities before, during, and after a regional emergency.
+- The Metropolitan Washington Council of Governments Regional Emergency Coordination Plan (RECP): A structure where the National Capitol Region (NCR) can collaborate on planning, communication, information sharing, and coordination activities before, during, and after a regional emergency.